BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted, always have some US dollars in cash for smaller vendors, taxis, and tips.
-Many local spots, especially food trucks or beachside stands, might not have card readers, and it's good to be prepared to avoid missing out on delicious local treats.
+Many local spots, especially food trucks or beachside bars, might not have card readers, and having small bills makes transactions smoother.

 transport